-At Design for Social Innovation, we want to support designers who center on communities, not just themselves.
+At Design for Social Innovation, we support designers who center on communities to make lasting social change.

 The MFA Design for Social Innovation program explores design-based practices that facilitate the conditions and relationships resulting in lasting social change.
 As a graduate department in the School of Visual Arts (SVA) in New York City, we support enduring connections in art and design to increase creativity and imagination in all aspects of life.